Zip fuel: History

 As the problems were proving intractable, the Air Force canceled their program in 1959, and interest in zip essentially disappeared.
 By this point the only design still considering using HEF was the XB-70 and its J93.
 NAA and General Electric responded by redesigning the engine to run on a new higher-density form of jet fuel, JP-6, and filling one of the two bomb bays with a new fuel tank.
 In doing so the range was dramatically reduced from about 7700 to 5500 nmi.
 This reduced the selection of targets that could be attacked from the US and required in-flight refueling for every mission profile, one more problem that led to the project's eventual re-direction as a purely experimental aircraft.

 It is estimated that the US spent about $1 billion on the program, in 2001 inflation-adjusted dollars.
 At least five HEF production plants were built in the US, and two workers were killed in an explosion that destroyed one plant in New York.
 Most of the program was classified Top Secret while being carried out, but nevertheless it was widely covered both in the trade press and civilian newspapers.

 Both the US and Soviet Union independently declassified their research in 1964.

+Zip fuel research led to the use of triethylborane as an ignition agent for the JP-7 fuel used in the SR-71 Blackbird.

 One potentially lasting relic of the HEF program is an abandoned dirt airfield outside Boron, California.
 Marked on USGS topographical maps as "Air Force Plant #72", nothing but the airstrip and a water tank were ever built on the site.
 It is speculated that this would have been a factory for HEF fuel, using the large borax deposits nearby (giving the town its name), where it could be easily shipped to Edwards Air Force Base.